kaob1991/pands-project2021/README.md

 ![](https://github.com/kaob1991/pands-project2021/blob/9628aad3deac12fa662b2e2e4bc670f1261f6a96/box_swarm_plot.png)

+Boxplots give a good indication of how the data values are spread out.
+It uses the box to demonstrate the IQR (Interquartile range) between the 25th and 75th percentile, with the vertical lines ("whiskers") representing the data to the "maximum" and "minimum" horizontal lines on both sides.

+Swarm plots (also called beeswarm plots, as they can sometimes resemble swarming bees),are useful to show all datapoints with some respresentation of underlying distribution.
+They are similar to strip-plots but the points are adjusted so that they don't overlap.

 Finally the presentation of the data as a pair plot graph is both concise and visually striking.
 The use of seaborn allows the data to be presented in a easy to read manner and is equally straightforward in its display of the scatterplot and histogram data.
+It produces a matrix of relationships between each variable in the dataset for an instant examination of the data, even allows the data to be split by species type.
 The code used is equally straightforward and is demonstrated below:

 ```python
 figurepairplot = sns.pairplot(data = iris, kind = "scatter", hue = "class")